 Special Time Helps Your New Baby’s Brain Grow

 As a new parent, you might feel like you spend every moment with your baby.
 But in reality, your days are also filled with the work it takes to run a family and it’s easy to get busy around your baby.
-Special Time helps you connect with your new baby, and it helps her developing brain.
-Even if you feel like you’ve spent every waking hour (and sleeping hours!) with your little one, set aside five, ten, or fifteen minutes to be with her, without any other distractions.
-Make sure her physical needs are met, hold her close, and pour in the love and attention.
-Talk to your baby in a warm, soft tone and notice what she tells you in return.
+Special Time helps you connect with your new baby, and it helps their developing brain.
+Even if you feel like you’ve spent every waking hour (and sleeping hours!) with your little one, set aside five, ten, or fifteen minutes to be with them, without any other distractions.
+Make sure their physical needs are met, hold them close, and pour in the love and attention.
+Talk to your baby in a warm, soft tone and notice what they tell you in return.

 Special Time will help you to attune to your baby’s mind and emotions; you’ll become familiar with her signals and have the chance to respond in a warm and caring way.
 Eye contact, a warm, gentle voice, and taking time to listen to how your baby responds to your words will shape the architecture of your child’s brain.